unoplatform/uno.extensions/doc/Overview/Mvux/Tutorials/HowTo-ListFeed.md

 # How to create a list feed

-In this tutorial you will learn how to create an MVUX project that asynchronously requests and displays a collection of items from a service, and enables refreshing the data.
+In this tutorial, you will learn how to create an MVUX project that asynchronously requests and displays a collection of items from a service, and enables refreshing the data.

 In this tutorial, you will learn how to create an MVUX project and the basic usage of a list-feed (`IListFeed<T>`), and the `FeedView` control.